The Patriot Post® · The Reagan Centennial

 He also asserted that the family is the foundation of Liberty: “There is no institution more vital to our Nation’s survival than the American family.
 Here the seeds of personal character are planted, the roots of public virtue first nourished.
 Through love and instruction, discipline, guidance and example, we learn from our mothers and fathers the values that will shape our private lives and our public citizenship.”

-During his first term, he restored the nation’s confidence, corrected the economy’s course by implementing supply-side principles, survived an assassination attempt, restored funding to increase our military capability and refused to bow to the “Evil Empire,” the Soviet Union.
+During his first term, he restored the nation’s confidence, corrected the economy’s course by implementing supply-side principles, survived an assassination attempt, restored funding to increase our military capability and refused to bow to the “Evil Empire,” the communist tyranny of the Soviet Union.
 He reinvigorated the debate about the constitutional role of government, taxes and government spending.

 Peace Through Strength